Exeter LLB students win the “Best Skeleton Argument Award” at Commercial and Maritime Moot. Read more.

 - National Moot Competition on Commercial and Maritime Law

-- The OUP and BPP National Mooting Competition
+- OUP/ICCA National Mooting Competition

-- Jean-Pictet Competition
+- The Jean Pictet Competition

 - Oxford International Intellectual Property Law Moot